ros-navigation/docs.nav2.org/configuration/packages/configuring-costmaps.rst

   ============== =======

   Description
-    Whether costmap should roll with robot base frame.
+    If true, the costmap moves with the robot, maintaining a local view centered around it.
+    This is typically used for local costmaps.
+    If false, the costmap remains fixed in the global frame.
 :track_unknown_space:

   ============== =======